The Alternative Teacher

 employed as a teacher.

 who already have strong academic backgrounds in the areas they wish to

-(including 40 clock hours of field experiences) and must pass two New York
+(including 40 clock hours of field experiences) and must pass several New York

 State Teacher Certification examinations to qualify for the Transitional